 You will almost always need to keep your manual at very high revs before you shift up or down in mud and sand to buy some time between gear shifts and try not to lose momentum in the process.

-Constantly keeping a manual transmission vehicle at its maximum revs for extended periods is not ideal and you need to be in the correct gear to get the most torque and power without over stressing the engine.
+Constantly keeping a manual transmission vehicle at its maximum revs for extended periods is not ideal and you need to be in the right gear to get the most torque and power without over-stressing the engine.
 A little bit of Mechanical sympathy goes a long way!

 Manual transmission requires you to select the correct gear before you enter the mud pit and stay in that gear and hope you make it to the other side with enough momentum.